We can't change the fact that you'll be faced with annoying questions once you get engaged — but we can arm you with answers.

 "It's always more difficult when you are caught unprepared," says Diane Gottsman, etiquette expert and founder of The Protocol School of Texas.
 "Having some set responses alleviates the hassle of coming up with an answer on the spot."

-Read through these smart responses, then steal them for yourself or use them as a basis for your own witty retorts.
+Read through these smart responses to common annoying questions, then steal them for yourself or use them as a basis for your own witty retorts.
 As Gottsman advises, "Take the time to think through the message you want to convey and then put it down on paper and rehearse.
 Don't feel obligated to offer more than you are comfortable sharing."

 1. Can I come to your wedding?